filipvanlaenen/asapop/README.md

 ## Conversion from ROPF to PSV

-An ROPF file can be converted to EOPAOD's PSV file using the following command:
+An ROPF file can be converted to EOPAOD's PSV file format using the following
+command:

 ```
 convert <ropf-file-name> <psv-file-name> <electoral-list-key>+